Pancreatic cancer care at Mayo Clinic

 Your Mayo Clinic care team

 Mayo Clinic experts provide comprehensive care for people with pancreatic cancer.
-Your team may include specialists in surgery, gastroenterology, radiology, medical oncology, radiation oncology, pathology, nutrition and other areas if needed.
+Your team may include specialists in surgery, gastroenterology, radiology, medical oncology, radiation oncology, laboratory medicine and pathology, nutrition and other areas if needed.
 Doctors from these specialties work together with you to understand your specific needs and to provide you with exactly the care you need.
+Learn more about the Pancreas Clinic.

 This multidisciplinary approach ensures that you benefit from the experience of specialists in every aspect of your care.
 Close collaboration among your Mayo Clinic care team members enables them to have your test results available quickly and to coordinate your appointments.

-A full range of supportive care, including integrative medicine and palliative care, is also available.
+A full range of supportive care, including integrative medicine and health and palliative care, is also available.

 Mayo Clinic doctors have experience caring for people with all types of pancreatic tumors, including pancreatic ductal adenocarcinoma and pancreatic neuroendocrine tumors.